Mortgages for Firefighters

 Second jobs and overtime

 Some take an average of any overtime over the past three months, while others employ a more flexible approach and are willing to discuss the true figure with you.
-There are even those that will not consider any income from a second job, and these should be avoided in this situation.
+There are even those who will not consider any income from a second job, and these should be avoided in this situation.

 Typical interest rates